element0/fs.rclonefs/README.md

 #### Automatically installed: pyfilesystem 2.4.12

-The Mac-Daddy of all file system abstractions -- besides rclone -- and besides FUSE.
-But _absolutely_ one of the number ones.
+The Mac-Daddy of all file system abstractions -- along side rclone -- and along side FUSE.
+But _absolutely_ number one of the number ones.

 Installed automagically with fs-rclone if'n y'all don't already have it.

 ## Tools

-Added a `makepy` tool in the tools directory which extracts the second cell from a jupyter notebook and saves a python file.
+Added a `makepy` tool in the tools directory which extracts the secondmost cell from a jupyter notebook and saves a python file.

     >>> from makepy import makepy
     >>> makepy('rclonefs','opener')

-It takes one or more filenames from the working directory -- without the .ipynb extension -- and exports the 2nd cell to a python file with the same base name.
+It takes a variable length of filename arguments -- from the working directory, without the .ipynb extension -- and exports the 2nd cell of each to python files with the same base names.

 (Not packaged with the pip distro.
-Find it in the git repo.)
+It's it in the `tools` folder of the git repo.)

 ## Changelog